-- (i) Enterprise and Government Segment: The Company provides Telecom and IT services to the corporate segment, including medium and large companies, corporations, financial institutions, carriers, and federal, state and municipal government entities. - a.
-Telecom: The Company generates revenues providing telecommunications services to the Enterprise segment, including medium and large companies, corporations, financial institutions, and government entities.
-The main services offered are: - Voice: Local and international long distance calls to fixed and mobile telephones, international traffic (transportation or termination of calls originated outside of Mexico), 800 number services and voice over IP, among others. - Data and Internet: Private lines, dedicated links and dedicated internet. - Managed Networks: Includes managed services, VPN, Ethernet and collaboration, among others. - b.
-Information Technologies ("IT"): The Company generates revenues providing IT services to the Enterprise segment, such as system integration, hosting, managed applications, security and cloud services, among others. - (ii) Mass Market: The Company generates revenues by providing connectivity to residential and small business customers through its infrastructure, either fiber network or wireless network, through which voice, data and video services can be offered.
+- Voice: Local and international long distance calls to fixed and mobile telephones, international traffic (transportation or termination of calls originated outside of Mexico), 800 number services and voice over IP, among others. - Data and Internet: Private lines, dedicated links and dedicated internet. - Managed Networks: Includes managed services, VPN, Ethernet and collaboration, among others. - b.
+Information Technologies ("IT"): The Company generates revenues providing IT services to the Enterprise segment, such as system integration, hosting, managed applications, security and cloud services, among others. - (ii) Government Segment: The Company provides the same Telecom and IT services previously described to federal, state and municipal government entities. - (iii) Mass Market: The Company generates revenues by providing connectivity to residential and small business customers through its infrastructure, either fiber network or wireless network, through which voice, data and video (pay-TV) services can be offered.
 The services are offered in commercial packages or, in some cases, as independent or complimentary services. - a.
 Fiber to the home or business ("FTTx"): Voice, data and video services offered through the fiber network, with symmetrical speeds from 20 Mbps up to 200 Mbps. - b.
 Wireless: Voice and data services offered through the wireless network, primarily WiMax, with speeds from 0.5Mbps to 2Mbps.
 Given the low competitiveness of this technology, clients connected with WiMax and similar technologies have been decreasing and it is expected that these clients will voluntary or involuntary disconnect within the next few years.